-As Group Supervisor, I hold the container within which the group is responsible for co-creating the space, format to create and safe and trusted space.
+As Group Supervisor, I hold the container within which the group is responsible for co-creating the space, a format to create a safe and trusted space.

 Clearbird’s Conscious Coaching Circle Philosophy

-‘In the beginner’s mind there are many possibilities but in the expert’s there are few’ Shunryu Suzuki.
+‘In the beginner’s mind there are many possibilities but in the expert’s there are few’, said Shunryu Suzuki.
 We bring a beginner’s mind to supervision – open to learning, perspectives, ideas, challenge and different lens through which we can view our coaching practice.

 My style is ‘structure with flow’.
-This allows the group to hold the agreed objectives and process while allowing it to be quite an emergent process, that allows the programme to meet us where we are at.
-1:1 and Group Coaching Supervision is in service of the coach, the client and in service of quality standards across the coaching industry.
+This allows the group to hold the agreed objectives and process while enabling it to be quite an emergent process, that lets the programme meet us where we are at.
+1:1 and group coaching supervision is in service of the coach, the client and of quality standards across the coaching industry.

 Small groups allow spaciousness within a safe and trusted environment.

-If you are interested in joining the Conscious Coaching Circle or please contact me at email@example.com or on 086 382 1378.
+If you’re interested in joining the Conscious Coaching Circle, please contact me at email@example.com or on 086 382 1378.
 If you would like to discuss the programme further or enquire about 1:1 Coach Supervision, get in touch.

-Dearbhalla is an experienced Executive Coach, Coach Supervisor, Strategic Facilitator and Speaker.
-She is committed to developing conscious leaders, committed to providing space for conscious coaches to reflect and grow drive high industry standards.
-She has continuously engaged in 1:1 and Group Supervision since qualifying as a coach.
+Dearbhalla is an experienced executive coach, coach supervisor, strategic facilitator and speaker.
+She is committed to developing conscious leaders, to providing space for conscious coaches to reflect and grow, and to drive high industry standards.
+She has continuously engaged in 1:1 and group supervision since qualifying as a coach.

-In both group work and one to one’s, she brings energy, perspective, with a pragmatic approach while creating an opportunity for participants to stop, reflect, see differently and re-focus.
+In both group work and one to one’s, she brings energy, perspective, and a pragmatic approach while creating an opportunity for participants to stop, reflect, see differently and re-focus.

 Dearbhalla is passionate about enabling reflective practice, allowing us to go deeper than we normally do.
 She brings a blend of models and approaches drawing on her previous corporate experience, executive coaching and coach supervision.

-She brings purpose and passion to her work in Coach Supervision, Diversity & Inclusion, Conscious Leadership and Team Dynamics.
+She brings purpose and passion to her work in coach supervision, diversity and inclusion, conscious leadership and team dynamics.
 Dearbhalla makes authenticity and wholeheartedness accessible for all.

 Married with four children and a dog, yes, her hands are full.
 She juggles work and life with purpose and passion.